Open vs. Closed Rhinoplasty

 Closed Rhinoplasty is not harder to perform in the hand of a surgeon trained to perform this technique.
 Surgeons not skilled with this technique would likely consider it to be more complicated and are known to state the possibility of increased complications with this technique.
 Yes, unskilled surgeons are likely to experience higher complications performing procedures in which they lack training and experience.

-To Closed Rhinoplasty specialists like Dr. Lesavoy, scarless rhinoplasty is second nature to him due to his training and experience as he was trained by Dr. Ralph Millard, considered to be the world’s greatest plastic surgeon of all time.
+To Closed Rhinoplasty surgeons like Beverly Hills Plastic Surgeon Dr. Lesavoy, scarless rhinoplasty is second nature to him due to his training and experience as he was trained by Dr. Ralph Millard, considered to be the world’s greatest plastic surgeon of all time.
 Dr. Millard would only consider an open rhinoplasty for the most complicated patients as he preferred the closed rhinoplasty to deliver the best results.

 Dr. Millard considered the emergence of the Open Rhinoplasty due to the “era of instant gratification, the quick fix and shortcuts to unearned expertise.
 Still there is nothing wrong with making an operation easier provided the cost of the change is not exorbitant.
 To open the cap on the columella for more complete exposure of the tip, on the surface, seems to cost only a minor external scar but unfortunately the price of violating the nasal capsule can be far greater.
 I have seen unacceptable scars, notch contractures, columella trap-door bulge, asymmetrical healing, deep scarring, tip depressions and partial to almost complete loss of the columella.”
 (Millard, 1996, Page 11)

-Unfortunately, Dr. Lesavoy has treated patients with total tip necrosis due to lack of blood supply after undergoing open rhinoplasty by other, less experienced surgeons.
+Unfortunately, Dr. Lesavoy has treated nose job patients with total tip necrosis due to lack of blood supply after undergoing open rhinoplasty by other, less experienced surgeons.

 Brief History of Rhinoplasty